IBM/watson-nao-robot/README.md

   <img width="350" height="250" src="doc/source/images/conversation_workspace_id.png">
 </p>

-## 4. View Conversation Intents, Entities and Dialog
+## 4. View Assistant Intents, Entities and Dialog
 To view the conversation Intents, Entities and Dialog select the workspace and choose the `Intents` tab, `Entities` tab and `Dialog` tab.

 ***Intents***

 Intents are purposes or goals expressed in a customer's input, such as answering a question or processing a bill payment.
-By recognizing the intent expressed in a customer's input, the Conversation service can choose the correct dialog flow for responding to it.
+By recognizing the intent expressed in a customer's input, the Assistant service can choose the correct dialog flow for responding to it.

 ![](doc/source/images/conversation_agent_intents.png)

 ***Entities***

 Entities represent a class of object or a data type that is relevant to a user's purpose.
-By recognizing the entities that are mentioned in the user's input, the Conversation service can choose the specific actions to take to fulfill an intent.
+By recognizing the entities that are mentioned in the user's input, the Assistant service can choose the specific actions to take to fulfill an intent.

-There are two types of the entities available under the Watson Conversation.
+There are two types of the entities available under the Watson Assistant.
 One is `My entities` and another is `System entities`.
 Refer below for `My Entities`.

 ![](doc/source/images/conversation_agent_entities.png)